 One of the most straightforward signs of a problem is when your generator struggles to start or stay running.
 If you notice it takes multiple attempts to turn over during its weekly self-test, or if it sputters and shuts down unexpectedly, something is wrong.
 This could be caused by several issues, from a weakening battery or old fuel to a clogged filter or a more complex internal problem.
 An engine that doesn’t run smoothly won’t provide consistent, reliable power to your home, which defeats its purpose.
 If starting your generator has become a challenge, it’s time to schedule a professional generator service and repair visit.

-Fluid Leaks and Visible Damage
+Spotting Fluid Leaks or Visible Damage

 A quick visual inspection of your generator can tell you a lot about its health.
 Be on the lookout for any puddles or drips underneath or around the unit.
 Leaks of oil, coolant, or fuel are clear indicators that something isn’t right.
 Even a small leak can point to a cracked hose, a failing seal, or a more serious internal issue that needs immediate attention.
 While you’re looking, check the generator’s enclosure and wiring for any visible damage like cracks, dents, or frayed wires.
 Damage to the exterior could mean there are hidden problems inside, so it’s always best to have a technician take a closer look.